norwd/gh-home/README.md

 # gh-home

 GitHub CLI extension to checkout main and pull.

-Go home at the end of each branch.
+*:fallen_leaf: Go home at the end of each branch.*

 ## Installation